mfrans1/mfrans1.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hello!
 My name is Louis, I am an atmospheric scientist.

-I am currently a Postdoctoral Fellow in [Dr. Marianna Linz's group](https://eps.harvard.edu/people/faculty-groups/linz-group) at Harvard University's Department of Earth and Planetary Sciences.
-Dr. Linz and I are interested in the circulation of the stratosphere, which we study using simulations of the Earth's atmosphere and measurements of its chemical composition from satellites, aircrafts and balloons.

-I am also interested in the dynamical and radiative processes that take place in the upper troposphere and lower stratosphere (~14-20 km altitude) near tropical convective systems.
-In particular, I am studying the cold, synoptic-scale signal that forms above intensifying hurricanes, which my collaborators and I call "tropopause layer cooling" (and which I affectionately refer to as "TLC").

-Click on the [Research](https://lrivoire.github.io/research/) tab to know more about my research interests.
+My research focuses on tropical convection: how it works, how it organizes into larger phenomena like hurricanes, how it affects the Earth's climate, and how it might change in the future.
+I work as a postdoctoral fellow with [Dr. Marianna Linz](https://eps.harvard.edu/people/faculty-groups/linz-group) at Harvard University's Department of Earth and Planetary Sciences.
+More on my research [here](https://lrivoire.github.io/research/).

+I like spending time simply watching clouds!
+Some pictures are available here for your enjoyment: [Earth gazing](https://lrivoire.github.io/earth_gazing/).
+I also like talking about science with nonscientists, and my [Illustrated science](https://lrivoire.github.io/illustrated_science/) project (coming soon) aims to make my research more accessible to all.